chemgame/COCOMO_Simulation/README.md

   -h, --help        show this help message and exit
   -s , --sequence   Protein sequence (str)
 ```
-### ```gen_slab.py```
+### gen_slab.py
-This code generates the intitial simulation box.
+This code generates the initial simulation box.
 It takes a sequence file as an input.
-This file must have three coulmns: PRO/RNA number-of-chains sequence.
+This file must have three columns: PRO/RNA number-of-chains sequence.
 PRO/RNA tells the code the type of biomolecule to consider.
 Initially chains can be placed near the box center or randomly inthe box.
 The initial chain configuration can be coiled or straight.
 ```
 usage: gen_slab.py [-h] -s  -o  -box    [-d] [-g] [-p]